npg70/galbreath-old/people/galbreath-samuel-1736.md

 The entire family is listed in the Duke of Argyll's 1792 census as living in Peninver.[^1792]  In particular, a daughter Janet is listed but there is no record of her in the Old Parish Records.

+Given the late marriage of Samuel and Janet there is the possibility he had an earlier wife and family.
+There is no evidence of such however.

 Of note there is another [Samuel Galbreath](galbreath-samuel-1765.md) and lived in Campbeltown proper.

 Children of Samuel and Janet (McNair) Galbreath, all baptized in Campbeltown:[^children]